-Yellow leaves are never a happy sight to see on plants you’ve been caring for and watching grow.
+Yellow leaves are never a happy sight to see on plants you’ve been caring for and watch grow.
 And they’re not a good sign.
 Yellow leaves on plants or entirely yellow plants can be indicative of a number of different issues.
 Here are some of them:

-One possible cause of yellow leaves is pests that are living on the plant and leaves, and taxing the plant’s energy and resources.
+One possible cause of yellow leaves is pests that are living on the plant and leaves and taxing the plant’s energy and resources.
 To determine if this is the cause, inspect the plant carefully to see if you can find any pests.
 To treat this, you’ll need to eliminate the pests themselves.
-Neem oil or insect-killing soap are great organic options for pesticide.
+Neem oil or insect-killing soap are great organic options for a pesticide.

 Plants can become yellow if they get too much water, and poor drainage or too much clay content in the soil can be a common culprit of this.
-To combat this, try to mix some sand into the soil or water less.
+To combat this, try to mix some sand into the soil or waterless.

 Lack of sunlight